nhan2k0/NotITGInstaller/README.md

 - Unlike online installer, the game data is packed into the installer
 - User can pick whenever they want to keep or not keep the Song Pack or individual Song Pack
-- Standalone required you to already have zip file
+- Standalone required you to have game zipfile in order to repackage into the installer

 # Requirement